GroupEat/groupeat-api/workbench/groupeat/customers/docs/api/main.md

     [Customer][]

 + Response 401

         {
+            "status_code": 403,
+            "error_key": "wrongAuthenticatedUser",
-            "message": "Should be authenticated as customer 1 instead of 5.", "status_code": 401
+            "message": "Should be authenticated as customer 5 instead of 6."
         }

 + Response 404